mupif/mupif/doc/source/userman.rst

 the combination of both approaches.
 Both approaches and their requirements are described in following sections.

-Internal platform solution - JobManager resource allocation
+Internal platform solution - ModelServer resource allocation
 ----------------------------------------------------------------

 This solution has been developed from a scratch targeting fulfilment of minimal requirements only while providing simple setup.
-The resource allocation is controlled by *JobManager*.
-Each computational server within a platform should run an instance of JobManager, which provides services for allocation of application instances based on user request and monitoring services.
+The resource allocation is controlled by *ModelServer*.
+Each computational server within a platform should run an instance of ModelServer, which provides services for allocation of application instances based on user request and monitoring services.

-The *JobManager* is implemented as python object like any other platform components and is part of platform source code.
-It is necessary to create an instance of *JobManager* on each application server and register it on the platform nameserver to make it accessible for clients running simulation scenarios.
-This allows to access *JobManager* services using the same Pyro technology, which makes the resource allocation to be part of the the simulation scenario.
-Typically, the simulation scenario script first establishes connection to the platform nameserver, which is used to query and create proxies of individual *JobManagers*.
-The individual *JobManagers* are subsequently requested to create the individual application instances (using *allocateJob* service) and locally represented by corresponding proxy objects.
+The *ModelServer* is implemented as python object like any other platform components and is part of platform source code.
+It is necessary to create an instance of *ModelServer* on each application server and register it on the platform nameserver to make it accessible for clients running simulation scenarios.
+This allows to access *ModelServer* services using the same Pyro technology, which makes the resource allocation to be part of the the simulation scenario.
+Typically, the simulation scenario script first establishes connection to the platform nameserver, which is used to query and create proxies of individual *ModelServers*.
+The individual *ModelServers* are subsequently requested to create the individual application instances (using *allocateJob* service) and locally represented by corresponding proxy objects.
 Finally, the communication with remote application instances can be